 Which is where the mislabeling begins.
 In a software company, if you aren’t closing deals or shipping code, you are overhead: helpful, maybe, but optional.
 A line item that could be trimmed during the next efficiency drive.
 Staff work that succeeds by disappearing gets dismissed as non-essential.

 But systems don’t maintain themselves.
 They corrode.
 Definitions drift.
 Forecasts splinter.
 Meetings multiply.
-Every unanswered ambiguity settles somewhere, and if there’s no one responsible for absorbing and resolving it, the foundation starts to sag under its own weight.
+Every unanswered ambiguity settles on someone’s desk, even if no one can name whose.

-Real leverage isn’t about working faster.
-It’s about clearing friction for everyone else.
-Staff teams reduce the drag between decision and execution.
+Real leverage is about clearing friction for everyone else.
+Removing the jams that slow work down: the week lost waiting for an approval, the contract stuck in a versioning loop, the handoff that drifts because no one knows whose turn it is.
 They make sure the forecast speaks a common language, the budget matches the headcount plan, the sales reps aren’t in turf wars, the contracts don’t grind to a halt in redlines.
-Their work doesn’t show up in the product, but it shapes the conditions under which the product can exist at all.
+Their work doesn’t show up in the product, but it keeps the surrounding machinery from seizing up around the product.

-You can tell when that leverage is missing.
+You eventually notice when that leverage is missing.
 I once sat through a quarterly review where Finance showed one revenue number, Sales showed another, and Customer Success insisted both were wrong.
 The next two hours weren’t about strategy; they were about who owned the definition of “renewal.”
-Bright people, high salaries, a full executive team — stuck trying to reconcile spreadsheets instead of deciding what to do next.
+Bright people stuck trying to reconcile numbers instead of deciding what to do next.
 The absence of staff work doesn’t create a vacuum.
 It creates noise.

 The companies that get it right know this.
 They don’t wait until everything is on fire to build the basics.
 They hire a RevOps lead before the first territory dispute becomes political.
 They bring in a Chief of Staff before the CEO’s calendar collapses.
 They add a Strategy head before the quarterly plans contradict each other.
 And they give these roles authority, not just advisory seats, so they can redesign the work instead of sweeping up after it.

 Good staff work feels like city infrastructure.
-You don’t think about the pipes under the street or the power grid until something goes wrong.
+No one thinks about the pipes or the power grid until the lights flicker.
 You just expect the lights to turn on.
 The same is true for organizational systems: a planning cycle that sets priorities, a data pipeline that delivers numbers people trust, a hiring process that brings in people who stick.
-None of it announces itself, but without it, growth collapses under its own weight.
+Good staff work stays quiet, yet it’s what keeps a growing company from buckling as the load increases.

 Latest entries